Canon 1300D vs Nikon 1 J4

 It is notable that the 1300D has a hotshoe, while the J4 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1300D or the Nikon 1 J4 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 1300D: